The center functor is fully faithful: The center functor

 \item The category $\bfus$ of nondegenerate braided fusion categories over $k$ with the equivalence classes of closed multi-fusion bimodules as morphisms.

 \enu Note that $\mfus$ and $\bfus$ are well-defined due to Theorem \ref{thm:eno-semisimple} and Theorem \ref{thm:closed-bimodule}.
 Both are symmetric monoidal categories under $\boxtimes$.

-\begin{thm} The center function from Theorem \ref{thm:functorial} restricts to a fully faithful functor $\FZ: \mfus \to \bfus$. \end{thm} \begin{proof} By Proposition 4.4 in \cite{eno2004}, the center of a fusion category is nondegenerate.
+\begin{thm} The center functor from Theorem \ref{thm:functorial} restricts to a fully faithful functor $\FZ: \mfus \to \bfus$. \end{thm} \begin{proof} By Corollary 3.9 in \cite{dgno} (see also \cite{mueger2}), the center of a fusion category is nondegenerate.
 Thus by Theorem \ref{thm:structure}(7), the center of an indecomposable multi-fusion category is also nondegenerate.
 This shows that the functor $\FZ$ is well-defined on objects.
 Let $\CC,\CD$ be indecomposable multi-fusion categories and $\CM$ a nonzero semisimple $\CC$-$\CD$-bimodule.
 Then the canonical braided monoidal functor $\FZ(\CC^\rev\boxtimes\CD) \to \FZ(\Fun_{\CC|\CD}(\CM,\CM))$ is an equivalence by Corollary 3.35 in \cite{eo}.
-This shows that the $\FZ$ is well-defined on morphisms.
+This shows that the functor $\FZ$ is well-defined on morphisms.

 We complete the proof by showing the fully-faithfulness of $\FZ$ in three claims: